SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Related Work

-Using referring expressions to identify a target object, also defined as the 3DVG task, has been explored in a number of datasets such as ReferIt3D \cite{achlioptas2020referit3d}, ScanRefer \cite{chen2020scanrefer}, SceneVerse \cite{jia2024sceneverse}, and VLA-3D \cite{zhang2024vla} in the 3D domain.
-Of these datasets, only the Nr3D subset of ReferIt3D contains human-generated natural language utterances, while the remaining datasets generate synthetic statements using template-based generation or LLMs to rephrase.
-While VLA-3D generates statements synthetically, the dataset also contains mentions of both static object attributes such as color, and relative size attributes.
-Compared to the template-generated datasets, the human-generated statements in Nr3D contain far more complex spatial grounding language, such as ``Facing the three boxes, it is the box on the right that is on top of the larger blue box.", which requires view-point grounding, and ``The lamp to the left of the desk.
-NOT the lamp between the beds", which contains negation, and ``the chair closest to the metal appliance" which uses coarse object references.
-However this is the only dataset with such reasoning challenges, indicating a lack of data for complex 3DVG and motivating the need for 3DVG methods to be data efficient while learning complex spatial reasoning.
+Using referring expressions to identify a target object in a 3D scene, defined as the 3D referential grounding task, has been explored in a number of datasets such as ReferIt3D \cite{achlioptas2020referit3d}, ScanRefer \cite{chen2020scanrefer}, SceneVerse \cite{jia2024sceneverse}, and IRef-VLA \cite{zhang2025irefvlabenchmarkinteractivereferential}.
+Of these datasets, only the Nr3D subset of ReferIt3D and ScanRefer contain human-generated natural language utterances, while the remaining datasets generate synthetic statements using template-based generation and/or LLMs to rephrase.
+Synthetic datasets only employ basic spatial relations like "lamp by the desk" in referential statements, although IRef-VLA adds the usage basic semantic object attributes---color and size---to create unambiguous references.
+Compared to the template-generated datasets, the human-generated statements in Nr3D contain far more complex spatial grounding language, such as ``Facing the three boxes, it is the box on the right that is on top of the larger blue box.", which requires view-point grounding, ``The lamp to the left of the desk.
+NOT the lamp between the beds", which contains negation, and ``the chair closest to the metal appliance" which uses coarse object references and semantic attribute.
+This complexity, coupled with the small scale of human-generated 3D referential language data, motivates the need for 3D referential grounding methods to leverage strong semantic language priors from other sources (like LLMs), and use a more structured approach for grounding.